Arch Expander in Ottawa: Addressing Jaw Width and Dental Alignment

 Ongoing Local Monitoring

 Our team tracks your progress with regular checkups at our convenient Ottawa office to ensure the bone is stabilizing correctly.
+Once the desired width is reached and the desired expansion is achieved, the appliance is usually left in place for a retention phase of about 6 months to help stabilize the result.

 Who Can Benefit from Arch Expanders?